SevenShepherd/SevenShepherd.github.io/_posts/2023-04-28-limited-atonement.markdown

 <span style="color:#A8A8A8;">---</span>

+<sup><a name="carson" href="#contents">11</a></sup> [**Dr. D. A. Carson**](https://youtu.be/9OIxOq3aOIo) (Ph.D., University of Cambridge) is a Distinguished Emeritus Professor of New Testament at Trinity Evangelical Divinity School.
+Carson has been described as *"one of the last great Renaissance men in evangelical biblical scholarship,"* and as doing *"the most seminal New Testament work by contemporary evangelicals."*

+<span style="color:#A8A8A8;">---</span>

-<sup><a name="sproul" href="#contents">11</a></sup> [**Dr. R. C. Sproul**](https://youtu.be/-HMb9YjRq8Q) (Ph.D., Whitefield Theological Seminary) was an American Presbyterian pastor, theologian, author, apologist, Bible teacher, as well as founder and chairman of [Ligonier Ministries](https://www.youtube.com/@LigonierMinistries).
+<sup><a name="sproul" href="#contents">12</a></sup> [**Dr. R. C. Sproul**](https://youtu.be/-HMb9YjRq8Q) (Ph.D., Whitefield Theological Seminary) was an American Presbyterian pastor, theologian, author, apologist, Bible teacher, as well as founder and chairman of [Ligonier Ministries](https://www.youtube.com/@LigonierMinistries).
 He was Professor of theology and apologetics, and Senior Chair of Systematic Theology at Reformed Theological Seminary in Jackson, Mississippi, and distinguished Professor of Systematic Theology and Apologetics at Knox Theological Seminary in Ft.
 Lauderdale, Florida.

-<span style="color:#A8A8A8;">---</span>

-<sup><a name="carson" href="#contents">12</a></sup> [**Dr. D. A. Carson**]() (Ph.D., University of Cambridge) is a Distinguished Emeritus Professor of New Testament at Trinity Evangelical Divinity School.
-Carson has been described as *"one of the last great Renaissance men in evangelical biblical scholarship,"* and as doing *"the most seminal New Testament work by contemporary evangelicals."*

 <span style="color:#A8A8A8;">---</span>